top of page

 Published Book | December 9, 2014

-Read here from the first published book to examine the social, legal, and ethical issues surrounding AR technology.
-Written by Brian D. Wassom, an attorney and futurist known for his focus on emerging forms of digital communication.
-DAQRI's "Mindlight" is featured as an accessibility application, which uses sight to interact with electronics via Google Glass and an EEG.
+Click here to read from the first published book to examine the social, legal and ethical issues surrounding AR.
+Written by Brian D. Wassom, an attorney and futurist known for emerging forms of digital communication.
+"Mindlight" developed by my team at DAQRI is featured as an accessibility application.
+A Google Glass app uses image recognition software to recognize lamp shades in view and EEG inputs (focus) to turn the bulb on/off.

 bottom of page